Queen of Hearts Fertility Care & NaProTechnology

 • Thyrotropin Releasing Hormone (TRH) is synthesized and secreted in the hypothalamus.

-• Low TSH results in low thyroid hormone synthesis by the thyroid gland.
+• When TSH is insufficient it will results in low thyroid hormone synthesis by the thyroid gland.

 • The thyroid gland (located in your neck region) will use iodine, to make thyroid hormones T3 and T4.